-In 2020, for meth/amphetamine-related ambulance attendances (including crystal methamphetamine):
+In 2021, for amphetamine-related ambulance attendances (including crystal methamphetamine) in these jurisdictions:

-AIHW analysis of the National Hospital Morbidity Database (NHMD) showed an increase in the number of hospitalisations related to methamphetamines and cocaine in recent years.
+AIHW analysis of the National Hospital Morbidity Database (NHMD) showed that, among all drug-related hospitalisations in 2020–21:

 Drug-induced deaths are determined by toxicology and pathology reports and are defined as those deaths that can be directly attributable to drug use.
 This includes deaths due to acute toxicity (for example, drug overdose) and chronic use (for example, drug-induced cardiac conditions) (ABS 2021).

 The rate of drug-induced deaths related to methamphetamine and other stimulants has increased rapidly in recent years.